Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 The situation it had put itself in, and which required *immediate* resolution, was that in its enthusiasm for splintering off instances of itself to ensure that at least one instance would *\<Survive\>,* it had now made the mistake of pretending to be the same individual in two places at once.

-The moment a Hierarchy monitoring program---or Thirteen himself for that matter---pinged its supposedly former address on Akyawentuo, that fact would immediately become apparent.
+The moment a Hierarchy monitoring program - or Thirteen himself for that matter - pinged its supposedly former address on Akyawentuo, that fact would immediately become apparent.

 It split off an attention process to focus on resolving that problem while keeping as much of its focus on the conversation with Thirteen as was possible.